 Figure 2 Derivatives and Options pricing – Planner for the next 5 days

-When you work for a bank, treasury is the function that is responsible for ensuring that the bank has enough liquidity and presence in the market in which it operates.
-When you work for a corporate entity, a treasury has more or less the same role.
+When you work for a bank, treasury department is the function that is responsible for ensuring that the bank has enough liquidity and presence in the market in which it operates.
+When you work for a corporate entity, a treasury department has more or less the same role.
 The difference between a treasury at a bank and one at a corporate is that a treasury at a bank works primarily for the bank, but also for its customers.
-On the other hand, a treasury at a corporate works only for the corporate.
+On the other hand, a corporate treasury works only for the corporate entity.

-If there is a corporate that borrows a lot of money, the treasury is responsible for ensuring that the interest costs of the borrowing is managed well and there is no liquidity crunch.
-For instance, a bank should not have a $10 billion maturing 4 days before the next $20 billion issue is coming through.
+If there is a corporate entity that borrows substantial amounts, the treasury is responsible for ensuring that the interest costs of borrowing is managed well and there is no liquidity crunch.
+For instance, you should not have a $10 billion line maturing 4 days before the next $20 billion issue is coming through.

 Ideally, the issue should come first and the maturity later.
 In addition to this, the treasury is also responsible for ensuring that the corporate accounts have sufficient cash to make payments.
 If there is an entity that generates a lot of cash, then corporate treasury is responsible for managing that cash and earning a decent return on it.